What Is Wall Cladding?

-Wall system further classified as cavity wall, barrier wall, or mass wall.
+Wall systems are further classified as cavity walls, barrier walls, or mass walls.
 The wall system provides equalization of pressure.
 It also provides resistance to bulk moisture ingress.

 2. Cladding Layer

 A cladding layer is installed to cover exterior walls and support structures.
-It improves the appearance; optimize thermal and environmental performance and keeps undesirable outdoor elements away.
+It improves the appearance; optimizes thermal and environmental performance and keeps undesirable outdoor elements away.

 The cladding material is applied over another material like skin or layer.
 There is a cavity between the cladding and the wall where rain and moisture can run down.

 High quality, well-designed, and properly installed wall cladding can help to maximize thermal performance, optimize natural daylighting and minimize air leakage.
-Cladding can improve energy efficiency and lowers capital and running costs.
+Cladding can improve energy efficiency and lower capital and running costs.

 While selecting and designing a suitable cladding, the designer should pay attention to some criteria like design detailing, control of air leakage, condensation, the spread of fire, maintenance, remedial work and renewable, resilience, strength, and durability, etc.

 - Cladding reduces water absorption.